IreneKilgannon/pands-project/README.md

 ```
 </details>

 The equation of a line is $y = mx + c$, where m is the slope and c is the y-intercept at x = 0.
-The values of m and c can be extracted from numpy's polyfit and these are used to calculated the y-values for the line.
+The values of m and c can be extracted from numpy's polyfit and these are used to calculated the y-data points for the regression line.

     The value of the slope is -0.057.
     The value of the intercept is 3.389.